prp-e/ProximaNetwork/README.md

 - **Tunneling Tool**: Tunneling Tool is the tool which exposes the nodes to the internet and lets them be seen by the super node.

 ## Phases

+- [ ] Building and testing the tunneling tool.
+    - [ ] Exposing a simple web server to the internet
+    - [ ] Exposing Ollama's OpenAI compatible endpoint to the internet using the tool.
+- [ ] Building the infrastructure for the tunneling tool.
+    - [ ] Configuring a subdomain on nginx for being _multi tenant_ when tunneling occurs.
+- [ ] Building the python API
+    - [ ] Registering a Node to the super node's database
+    - [ ] Letting the node be tunneled for future use.
+- [ ] Building the super node
+- [ ] Reward Procedure

+## Overview of the network